-The 29th ACM Symposium on Computational Geometry (SoCG) will be held in Rio de Janeiro, Brazil, as part of the Computational Geometry Week.
-We invite submissions of high-quality papers, videos, and multimedia presentations describing original research addressing computational problems in a geometric setting, in particular their algorithmic solutions, implementation issues, applications, and mathematical foundations.
+The 30th Annual Symposium on Computational Geometry (SoCG 2014) will be held in Kyoto University Centennial Memorial Hall, Kyoto, Japan, as part of the Computational Geometry Week.
+The symposium invites submissions of high-quality papers, videos, and multimedia presentations describing original research addressing computational problems in a geometric setting -- in particular their algorithmic solutions, implementation issues, applications, and mathematical foundations.